-American fund-raising got off to a slow start, however; and many wondered whether the French would come through on their part.
+American fund-raising got off to a slow start, however, and many wondered whether the French would come through on their part.
 Though contributions did not pour in as expected, President Grant signed a bill authorizing the construction of a statue on Bedloe Island before he left office in 1877.
-And in 1878, Bartholdi displayed the completed head and shoulders of the statue at the Paris Exposition.
+In 1878, Bartholdi displayed the completed head and shoulders of the statue at the Paris Exposition.

 Learn more about the social revolutions that pioneering inventions set in motion

 By 1882, the French committee had raised all the money needed to build the statue—250,000 dollars—and Bartholdi and Eiffel were on track to complete the work the following year.
 But American fund-raising efforts were lagging, and so Bartholdi had to slow down.
 Meanwhile, he shipped his four-foot model of Liberty from Paris to Washington, DC to persuade Congress to help fund the project.
 He didn’t succeed, at least not right away.
 But this terracotta model, painted to appear bronze, with a touch of tin in the crown, was used by architect Richard Morris Hunt to design the pedestal.
 Hunt, the son of a congressman, was the first American to study architecture at the École des Beaux-Arts in Paris.
 Among his projects, he had just helped design a new façade for the Louvre and he’d worked on the construction of the US Capitol dome.